gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/304_Tools_sequencRecorder.rst

   Start by pressing ``Record Sequence`` in the menu and then make the changes you want to record to the  inputs. ``Stop recording``.
   The sequence is stored in the ``sequence manager``, where the settings are located.
 The sequence that has an active tick in the ``output`` can be saved when connected to `Save Content`_ .

-  Saved sequencs can be played by loading them from the channel.
-They can be replayed by toggeling them in the `Users Menu`_ .
+  Saved sequences can be played by loading them from the channel.
+They can be replayed by toggling them in the `Users Menu`_ .

 Input